Central Devon

 Central Devon is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2010 by Mel Stride of the Conservative Party.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

+Constituency profile

+Central Devon is a large rural constituency that covers part of Devon to the west of the city of Exeter.
+The constituency includes part of Dartmoor, an upland area and National Park.
+The largest settlement is the town of Okehampton, with a population of around 9,000.
+The constituency contains many other small market towns and villages, including Crediton, Bradninch, North Tawton, Hatherleigh, Exminster, Chagford, Moretonhampstead, Chudleigh, Ashburton and Buckfastleigh.
+The constituency is primarily agricultural and many of its towns grew from the wool trade in mediaeval times.

+Residents of Central Devon are considerably older than the national average and have average levels of income, education and professional employment.
+The areas closer to Exeter are generally more affluent than the western, more inland parts of the constituency.
+White people make up 98% of the population.
+At the local county council, the constituency is divided between Liberal Democrat support in its east and Reform UK support in its west, with district councils generally having a mixture of Liberal Democrat and Conservative councillors.
+Voters were evenly split in the 2016 referendum on European Union membership, with an estimated result of 50% voting for each option.

 History

 The constituency was created for the 2010 general election, following a review of parliamentary representation in Devon by the Boundary Commission for England, which increased seats in the county from 11 to 12.
 Central Devon covers parts of the East Devon, Mid Devon, Teignbridge and West Devon districts.

 The wards from the last election presented a notional Conservative majority of just over 1,700, making it a marginal seat at the first election.
 Despite this, Mel Stride's majority over the Liberal Democrats was 17.1 percentage points with an absolute majority.
 Stride held the seat comfortably at the next three elections (2015, 2017 and 2019), but only just held on at the 2024 general election with a majority of 0.1% (61 votes) over the Labour Party candidate.